SumiSastri/react-basics-to-hooks/progressive-web-apps/videorama/README.md

 - uncheck all boxes and download a video and put it into the src folder of the app
 - make an offline component to render conditionally as part of the error message block

-### Manifest JSON - icons of different sizes for different browsers and platform
+### Manifest JSON - icons of different sizes for different browsers and platforms

 List of icon sizes
 120x120-ios